rjpcasalino/blog_bt/src/posts/2023-12-18-nix-flakes-repl.md

     nix-repl> silly "hello" {y = " world"; a = " uh"; b = " is this thing on?";}  10
     "hello world uh is this thing on?
 10"

-And some stuff in my cribsheet that probably should be here as well:
+And some notes not related to nix repl in my crib sheet that I wanted to share:

     nix hash to-sri --type sha256 $(nix-prefetch-url --unpack https://github.com/r-c-f/waynergy/archive/refs/tags/v0.0.16.tar.gz)